Dr Vasilis Sarhosis

 - First price award.
 Commercialisation of Research: Project sDNA, Research Innovation and Enterprise Award, Cardiff University, April 2014.

-- International Journal of Masonry Research and Innovation, ISSN online: 2056-9467, Interscience Publishers,.
+- Associate Editor, International Journal of Masonry Research and Innovation, ISSN: 2056-9467 (online), Interscience Publishers.

 EDITORIAL BOARD MEMBER

-- Frontiers in Earthquake Engineering, Frontiers.
+- Editorial Board Member, Frontiers in Earthquake Engineering, Frontiers.
 Earthquake Engineering.